rkuma183/wilsonmar.github.io/_posts/2016-02-20-regression.md

 {% include _toc.html %}

-Here are my notes on how to create a multi-variate Linear Regression formula using Microsoft Excel.
+Here are my notes on how to create a multi-variate Linear Regression formula using Microsoft Excel and <a href="#Python">Python programs</a>.

-   ### Obtain Sample Data
+## Obtain Sample Data

-To work through how a home-goods manufacturer can predict expected profits from a catalog launch, students build a linear regression model to provide results and a recommendation.
+We need some sample data to build a linear regression model to provide results and a recommendation.

+One is predicting expected profits from a catalog launch by a home-goods manufacturer.

 1. Download the sample data file diamonds.csv which has 50,000 rows.